 In This Article

-Why 2026 Is the Best Time to Start an AI Agency
+Why 2026 Is the Best Time to Start

 If you have been sitting on the idea of starting an AI automation agency, 2026 is the year to stop waiting.
 The market has shifted from curious early adopters to mainstream demand.
 Small and mid-size businesses, HVAC companies, dental offices, real estate teams, med spas, law firms, are actively looking for someone to build AI systems for them.
 They just do not know how to do it themselves.